-We require a written referral from your family doctor before we make a clinic appointment for you.
-If you do not have a family doctor, please make an appointment with a family doctor of your choice to establish ongoing care and obtain a referral.
+We require a written referral from your primary care provider before we make a clinic appointment for you.
+If you do not have a primary care provider, please make an appointment with a family doctor of your choice to establish ongoing care and obtain a referral.
 The Environmental Health Clinic does not provide ongoing care to clients.
 Blood work is required as part of the referral process.

-Your family doctor will receive a written report outlining our assessment findings and suggestions for your care.
-Your family doctor is responsible for follow-up on the suggestions made by the Environmental Health Clinic for managing your health care.
+Your primary care provider will receive a written report outlining our assessment findings and suggestions for your care.
+Your primary care provider is responsible for follow-up on the suggestions made by the Environmental Health Clinic for managing your health care.

 We will ask you to complete and return a pre-visit questionnaire before a clinic appointment is made for you.
 The questionnaire provides the opportunity for you to describe your medical history in a complete, organized way and to assist the clinic staff in planning for your visit.

 If you have questions or difficulties when completing the questionnaire, the clinic nurse will be pleased to help you.

 According to the evidence-based scientific literature, in agreement with the Environmental Health Clinic’s physicians, laboratory screening to rule out other conditions is advisable before you are seen at the clinic.

 You will be notified when an appointment is made for you.
 Appointments will bein person or conducted virtually via telephone or video visits.
 Expect your initial appointment to take several hours.
 One to two shorter follow-up appointments will be offered to complete your assessment.
 Our waiting list for new referral appointments is approximately one year.